Tilted sensitivity analysis in matched observational studies: Tilted sensitivity analysis

 \begin{proposition} Suppose that $T_i$ admits the representation (\ref{eq:ss}).
 Then,

 \end{proposition}

 First consider the implications of Proposition \ref{prop:signscore} for matched pair designs $(n_i=2)$.
 The representation for $T_{\Gamma i}$ in (\ref{eq:AGamma}) is commonly encountered when conducting sensitivity analyses with pairs; see, for instance, the numerator of the second display in Equation 6 of \citet{ros07}.
 In paired designs, $|T_i - \bar{q}_i|$ is constant across all randomizations when testing the sharp null, and the worst-case expectation when conducting a sensitivity analysis at $\Gamma$ is $\mu_{\Gamma i} = \bar{q}_i + \{(\Gamma-1)/(1+\Gamma)\}|T_i-\bar{q}_i|$.
 For paired designs, $w_{\Gamma i}^{(SS)} = 1$, and $T_{\Gamma i} = T_i - \mu_{\Gamma i}$ is thus the observed value for the test statistic $T_i$ in stratum $i$ minus the worst-case expectation when (\ref{eq:sensmodel}) holds at $\Gamma$.
 Proposition \ref{prop:signscore} shows that in the case of pair matching, the tilted sensitivity analysis reproduces the standard approach to sensitivity analysis without modification.
 Beyond paired observational studies, Proposition \ref{prop:signscore} illustrates a more general connection between the tilted sensitivity analysis and the conventional sensitivity analysis when restricting attention to sum statistics of the form (\ref{eq:ss}).
-Notably, statistics of the form (\ref{eq:ss}) are the statistics for which one can conduct the conventional sensitivity analysis without using the separable algorithm.
-With the choice of weights $w_{\Gamma i}^{(ss)}$ in (\ref{eq:signscore}), the tilted sensitivity analysis recovers the conventional sensitivity analysis for sign-score statistics.
+Notably, statistics of the form (\ref{eq:ss}) are the statistics for which one can bypass the separable algorithm.
+Within this class, finite-sample valid sensitivity analysis using tilting can proceed using the stochastically dominating random variable to compute $p$-values.
+With the choice of weights $w_{\Gamma i}^{(ss)}$ in (\ref{eq:signscore}), the tilted sensitivity analysis exactly recovers the conventional sensitivity analysis for sign-score statistics.